 Is your child a struggling reader?

 ACHIEVE’s guided reading program is research driven and geared towards K-3rd grade girls who are reading below grade level.
 The girls meet in their small groups three times a week for 45 minutes of reading and writing instruction.
-Sometimes Ms. Lisa’s dog, Charlie, joins the group so the girls can practice reading with expression.
-The girls are tested every six weeks to track their progress; parents receive these results as well as regular communication about how to support their child.
-If you believe your child would benefit from ACHIEVE’s guided reading program, please email Ms. Lisa about testing your child.
+If you believe your child would benefit from ACHIEVE’s guided reading program, please email Ms. Lynn about testing your child.

 Helping children and youth achieve their potential through education is an important part of United Way’s primary goal of increasing high school graduation rates through investments in early childhood education.
 Help us work in collaboration with our local partners to reach this goal together!